serenacronin/SerAstroTools/README.md

 # SerAstroTools
-Collection of Python tools for astronomy!
+Collection of tools for astronomy!